project-sunbird/sunbird.org-docs/developer-docs/upgrade/jenkins_updates.md

 7.Go to Manage Jenkins → Configure System → Update `public_repo_branch` to `refs/tags/release-2.6.0` or go to Manage Jenkins → Configure System → Update `private_repo_branch` to the branch name of your private repo branch in case you created a new branch for release-2.6.0 inventory updates

-8.Restart your Jenkins and you are ready to go
+8.Restart your Jenkins and continue

 **IMPORTANT**: Open one of the Deploy job and click on configure